midnightcodr/midnightcodr.github.com-source/source/_posts/2018-12-01-Ubuntu-18-10-installation-notes.md

 [Ubuntu 18.10](https://www.ubuntu.com/download/alternative-downloads) was released not long ago and I decided to give it a try on my Acer Helios 300 (2018 version) and I couldn't be happier with the result that I made the switch from Manjaro.

 ## Hardware preparation
-I opted to keep the default Windows 10 installation on the built-in nvme drive and install an spare 120G SSD drive to the ssd slot.
+I opted to keep the default Windows 10 installation on the built-in nvme drive and install a spare 120G SSD drive to the ssd slot.
 By default BIOS has SATA mode set to `Optane` mode which would cause ubuntu not being able to see the drive.
 Change to `ACHI` mode instead.
 Secure Boot feature also needs to be disabled in the BIOS.
 The trackpad is set to `Advanced` mode by default in BIOS, change it to `Basic` because otherwise it won't operate in Linux.

 ## A note on backing up the disk to an image